Big Rock Point Nuclear Power Plant: Closure and decommissioning

 Consumers Energy had previously announced that Big Rock Point's operating license would not be renewed when it expired on May 31, 2000.
 However, economics proved in January 1997 that it was not feasible to keep Big Rock Point running to the license's expiration date.

 The reactor was scrammed for the last time at 10:33 a.m.
 EDT on August 29, 1997, 35 years to the day after its license had been issued.
 The last fuel was removed from the core on September 20.
 Decontamination was completed in 1999.

 During the decommissioning process it was discovered that a backup safety system at the plant had been inoperable for at least the previous 14 years.
 The Liquid Poison System (LPS) consisted of a tank filled with a liquid solution containing boron, a neutron absorber.
 In the event of a control rod failure during a reactor scram, the LPS system would have drained the boron solution into the core thus halting the nuclear chain reaction.
 However, during decommissioning when technicians attempted to drain the tank they were unable to do so due to a corroded pipe.

-Because of its contributions to the nuclear and medical industries, the American Nuclear Society named Big Rock Point a Nuclear Historic Landmark.

-The 235000 lb reactor vessel was removed on August 25, 2003 and shipped to Barnwell, South Carolina on October 7, 2003.
+The 235000 lb reactor vessel was removed on August 25, 2003, and shipped to Barnwell, South Carolina on October 7, 2003.

-All of Big Rock Point's 500 acre area has been torn down.
-Other than eight spent fuel casks, there are no signs that the site was home to a nuclear power plant.
+By 2006, all of Big Rock Point's 500 acre area has been torn down, other than the spent fuel storage facility with eight spent fuel casks.

-Decommissioning costs totaled $390,000,000.
+In total, the shipment of low-level radioactive waste and non-radioactive building materials had cost approximately $390,000,000.